 So we're going waaaay back in time to the very first one ever as our minimum accepted.
 Samba-Server will adjust to whatever a client asks for (so if it asks for more/newer, it'll get it).
 But all we're doing here is setting the oldest method it will allow.
 Again, a reminder that this is terribly insecure, so apply usual retro computing cautions.

-Now, at the very bottom of the /etc/samba/smb.conf file, we add in the following share defintion:
+Now, at the very bottom of the /etc/samba/smb.conf file, we add in the following share definition:

 [remap]